younghunji/personal_projects/The Battle of the Neighborhoods/README.md

 * High concentration of restaurants
 * Low concentration of pre-existing cafés

+Population-related data was obtained from the **Tilastokeskus** (or **Statistics Finland**) website, and venue-related data was obtained using the **Foursquare API**.
 After gathering neighborhood data regarding each of the above, I used *k*-means clustering to segment the neighborhoods into four clusters.
 The decision to use *k* = 4 clusters was based on a comparison of *inertia* and *silhouette* scores across a range of *k* values.

 Finally, I ranked the emerging clusters based on the **new café's estimated annual revenue in each cluster**.
 The annual revenue estimated were computed using a formula based on a set of mathematical assumptions regarding each of the features' impact on revenue.
 According to the results, the neighborhood cluster consisting of **Sörnäinen** and **Punavuori** are the optimal new café locations in Helsinki.